broadinstitute/gnomad-browser/packages/t2d/README.md

 `yarn`

-`cd package/t2d`
+`cd packages/t2d`

 ## Developing a component

-As a first step, we'll show how to export a TranscriptViewer component which is similar to the one seen on from the gnomAD beta website (http://gnomad-beta.broadinstitute.org).
+As a first step, we'll show how to export a TranscriptViewer component which is similar to the one seen on the gnomAD beta website (http://gnomad-beta.broadinstitute.org).
 This process can be generalized for sharing the structure viewer (in development).

 See the file `src/TranscriptViewer.js`.
-This contains a transcript viewer component built using `@broad/redux-genes`, `@broad/region`, and `@broad/track-transcript` libraries.
+This contains a transcript viewer that wraps `@broad/redux-genes`, `@broad/region`, and `@broad/track-transcript` libraries.
 You can edit those components in the packages folder.
 Data fetching and most default settings are handled by the components themselves.
 The component exported from this file looks like:

 ```javascript
 ...